Assistance programs Burlington and Alamance County.

-Wheels to Work can offer working families with a roadworthy car.
+- Wheels to Work can offer working families with a roadworthy car.
 Applicants need to have shown the commitment and ability to get and retain a job, and this care can help them get the transportation they need.
 Clients must have a recent employment history, good riving record, and no other car in their name.
-Read more on free cars.
+Read more on and find free used or cars.

 The Alamance County Community Services Agency, Inc. is located at 1946 Martin Street in Burlington, North Carolina 27216-0038.
 Telephone number is (336) 229-7031.
 Case managers will offer support to those that are struggling.
 Find more on financial aid from Alamance community action.

 Funds are flowing to the county.
-The federal government is providing over $120,000 in funds that will be used to benefit local emergency shelter, food and energy bill programs that operate in Alamance County.
+The federal government is will in most years provide funds that will be used to benefit local emergency shelter, food and energy bill programs that operate in Alamance County.
+Many charities participate.

 The money flowing to the county is intended to help charities, non-profits, and other agencies that help people with offering them rent assistance, grants for utility bills, and free food.
 The federal government money is meant to keep people from being evicted, homeless or losing their homes.
 Click here to find other ways to get rent help.